 The Best Falafel in Toronto

-Here is the list of the best falafel in Toronto.
+Here is the best falafel in Toronto.

 Falafels are among the specialties at this kosher take-out counter on Bathurst at Lawrence.
 They can be ordered on top a plate of creamy hummus as a snack, or wrapped in fresh, chewy, clay oven-baked flatbread ($6.99) to form a massive sandwich packed with all the necessary toppings.
 More »

 This late-night eats destination might be best known for its East Coast donair, but the falafels (its namesake) are excellent too.
 The fast food counter deals exclusively in made-from-scratch foods, and the ground chickpea balls seasoned with garlic, onions and fresh herbs are no exception - have 'em on a massive platter ($12) or in a pita wrap ($7).
 More »

 Multiple locations downtown and in Thornhill have become favourites for taboon-baked breads loaded with freshly fried falafel balls ($6.95) dressed with hummus and the usual fresh salads.
 I also like the option of adding creamy cabbage and baba ghanoush to the massive wraps, but when I'm not in the mood for a sandwich, they're great in a boxed meal with salad or a la carte as a snack.
 More »